KelsACzr/helpdesk-ticketing-system-osticket/phase-2-configuration.md

 ## 2. Roles & Permissions (Access Control)
-These 4 roles were assigned permissions based on their department to demonstrate user privilege and operational control [*Admin → Staff → Roles*]
+These 4 roles were assigned permissions based on their department to demonstrate user privilege and operational control [*Admin Panel → Agents → Roles*]
 - **Helpdesk Technician (Tier 1 Support)**:  Can handle tickets assigned to the Technical Support Department only.
 No access to make advanced changes.
 - **Senior Technician (Tier 2 Support)**: Handles escalated queries assigned to the Technical Support Department only, without full access.
 - **IT Manager (Administrator Level)**:  Full Access to all permissions across all departments.